Groups say Myanmar journalists in peril amid crackdown

 In June, a court released U.S. journalist Nathan Maung, who was arrested in March while working for Kamayut Media, a local online news platform.
 The charges against him were dropped, his case dismissed and he was deported to the United States.

-Maung told CPJ he and a colleague were blindfolded, beaten, deprived of food and water and otherwise tortured during interrogations in Yangon, Myanmar’s biggest city.
+Maung told CPJ he and a colleague, Hanthar Nyien, were blindfolded, beaten, deprived of food and water and otherwise tortured during interrogations in Yangon, Myanmar’s biggest city.

+“They told me I could be dead if I did not reveal my sources,” Maung said Wednesday in an online news conference about the CPJ report.
+He said Hanthar Nyien remains in prison.

+“He is one of us.
+We have to tell him he is not alone,” Maung said.

 At the end of June, the authorities released about 2,300 prisoners who were charged in connection with protests that erupted after the military took control.
 Those released included protesters as well as journalists, but since there was no official list of freed detainees the exact number of journalists released is not known.